luketudge/introduction-to-programming/topics/intro.md

 Once deleted, variables cannot be recovered.
 Proceed (y/[n])?
 ```

-Note that the `%reset` command (and a few others that begin with the percent character `%`) is for use in the console only; it is not a valid Python command that you can put in a Python program.
+Note that the `%reset` command (and others that begin with the percent character `%`) is for use in the console only; it is not a valid Python command that you can put in a Python program.

 (If you have followed the instructions [here](../software/spyder.md) for configuring Spyder's behavior, the console's memory will also be reset every time you run a program.
 This is a good thing; it prevents any variables that you have defined in the console from interfering with the workings of your program.)